diversen/ollama-client/README.md

 # Ollama client

-A simple multi-user HTML client for the Ollama API.
+A simple multi-user HTML or web client for the Ollama API.

 [![ollama-client](docs/screenshot.png)](docs/screenshot.png)